Vijay S. Pande

 Vijay Satyanand Pande is a Trinidadian–American scientist and venture capitalist.
 Pande is best known for orchestrating the distributed computing protein-folding research project known as Folding@home.
 His research is focused on distributed computing and computer-modelling of microbiology, and on improving computer simulations regarding drug-binding, protein design, and synthetic biomimetic polymers.
-He was the founder and general and managing partner of venture capital firm Andreessen Horowitz’s Bio + Health fund.
+He was the founder and general and managing partner of venture capital firm a16z’s Bio + Health fund.
+Pande is currently the co-founder and managing partner of venture firm VZVC.

 Early life and education

 Pande graduated from Langley High School's class of 1988 while growing up in McLean, Virginia.
 As a high school student, Pande was awarded fourth place in the 1988 Westinghouse Science Talent Search for his project on simulating space-based missile defense.
 His analysis showed that “to protect against 2,400 Soviet missiles, 8,000 satellites equipped with laser weapons would be required,” a critique of Ronald Reagan’s Strategic Defense Initiative.

-After graduating from high school in 1988, Pande worked briefly at the video game development company Naughty Dog in the early 1990s while in his late teens, serving as a programmer and designer on their 1991 release Rings of Power.
-While Pande was attending MIT and Naughty Dog was based in Boston, he portrayed Gulab Jamun, a secret character in the 3DO fighting game Way of the Warrior.
+After graduating from high school in 1988, Pande worked briefly at the video game development company Naughty Dog, handling the PC and Amiga ports of their Apple IIGS game Keef the Thief (1989) and serving as a programmer and designer on the Sega Genesis game Rings of Power (1992).
+While Pande was attending MIT and Naughty Dog was based in Boston, he portrayed Gulab Jamun, a secret character in the 3DO fighting game Way of the Warrior (1994).

 He is married to Lara Pande and has three daughters.
 The family has a love for cats.

 Career

 Pande is an adjunct professor of structural biology, computer science, biophysics and chemistry at Stanford University.
 Previously, he was the Henry Dreyfus Professor of Chemistry and professor of structural biology and of computer science.
 He was also director of the biophysics program.

-In 2015, Pande became the ninth general partner at Andreessen Horowitz, where he founded their Bio + Health Fund, which invests in life sciences and healthcare valued more than $3 billion under management.
+In 2015, Pande became the ninth general partner at Andreessen Horowitz (a16z), where he founded the firm’s Bio + Health Fund, which invests in life sciences and healthcare valued more than $3 billion under management.
 In December 2024, he left the leadership role and moved to an AI role in the company.

-Pande serves on the boards of Apeel Sciences, Bayesian Health, BioAge Labs, Citizen, Devoted Health, Freenome, Insitro, Nautilus Biotechnology, Nobell, Omada Health, Q.bio, Function Health Board, Slingshot AI and Scribe Therapeutics, a CRISPR company co-founded by 2020 Nobel Laureate Jennifer Doudna.
+Pande served on the boards of Apeel Sciences, Bayesian Health, BioAge Labs, Citizen, Devoted Health, Freenome, Insitro, Nautilus Biotechnology, Nobell, Omada Health, Q.bio, Function Health Board, Slingshot AI and Scribe Therapeutics, a CRISPR company co-founded by 2020 Nobel Laureate Jennifer Doudna.
 He has also been a founder and advisor to startups in Silicon Valley.

+In 2025, Pande departed Andreessen Horowitz to co-found VZVC, a Bay Area venture firm focused on AI-driven healthcare, alongside startup investor Zack Werner.
+VZVC invests in technology-enabled healthcare startups targeting longstanding challenges in care quality, access, and cost, with a particular focus on consumer-driven health services and preventive diagnostics.

 Pande has written for Time, STAT News, Fortune, Scientific American and the New York Times, among others.